Alexamk/decRiPPter/README.md

 Setting up the config file:
 In the config file, let the variables pfam_db_path and tigrfam_db_path point to the Pfam and TIGRFAM databases, respectively.

 Most settings in the config file can be given as arguments to the commandline application.
 Specifying them in the config file will save you the effort of typing them out every time.

 Usage:

-Quick usage:
+Quick start:

 Step 1

   python genome_prep.py -o path/to/output -t taxid_to_download -i genomes_to_analyze PROJECT_NAME

 Step 1.5 (Optional):

-switch to antiSMASH environment python antismash_wrapper.py -o path/to/output PROJECT_NAME
+switch to antiSMASH environment

+  python antismash_wrapper.py -o path/to/output PROJECT_NAME

 switch back to decRiPPter environment

 Step 2

   python genecluster_formation -o path/to/output PROJECT_NAME

 Visual output can be found by opening the Index.html file in the output folder